 Our Golden Gopher Application will prompt you to choose whether or not you would like your ACT/SAT score included on your application.
 We recommend you select "No." Should you select "Yes," please know that your ACT/SAT score will not be reviewed.

-An ACT/SAT score is not required for your 2021 application.
+An ACT/SAT score is not required for your 2021 or 2022 application.
 You can choose to send us your ACT/SAT score(s) if you would like us to review them as part of your application.

 Our Golden Gopher Application will ask whether you'd like your ACT/SAT score considered during review of your application.
 If you answer "Yes," we will include a test score as part of your application checklist and you will be required to send us a test score (ACT code: 2156, SAT code: 6874).
 If you answer "No," we will not review your ACT/SAT score(s) as part of your application, even if you have already sent them to us.